Let’s dive into both cards and see what they have to offer…

 Here are the two cards coverage side by side:

-While both cards have good insurance coverage, I would give the Amex a slight edge based on having a few more different types of insurance.
-Although, the rare Price Protection coverage on the MBNA card is a nice bonus.
+While both cards have good insurance coverage, I would give the Scotia a slight edge based on having a few higher amounts.

 While much is made about acceptance of Amex cards, as an Amex cardholder myself I don’t find it is much of an issue.